Prague Attractions

 The Jewish Quarter in Prague is the best place to experience the culture of Jews and how they have lived over the years.

-With time, the Joseph Jewish Quarter Prague has endured several structural changes, but it still stands testimony to the persecution of Jews over the centuries.
+With time, the Joseph Jewish Quarter Prague has endured several structural changes, but it still stands as testimony to the lived history and persecution of Jews over the centuries.

-In this article, we explain everything you need to know before visiting the Jewish Quarter in Prague.
+This article covers everything you must know before booking tickets to the Jewish Quarter in Prague.

 # Guided tour of Jewish Quarter